tailhook/verwalter/doc/concepts.rst

 4. Then it runs scheduling algorithm which produces new configuration for every node
 5. At next step it delivers configuration to respective nodes
-6. Repeat at step 3 at regular intervals (~10 sec)
+6. Repeat from step 3 at regular intervals (~10 sec)

 In fact steps 1-3 are done simultaneously.
 As outlined in `cantal documentation`_ it gathers and aggregates metrics by itself, easing